Platonic Transformers: A Solid Choice For Equivariance: Inductive Bias of Platonic Transformers

 \subsection{Invariant vs. Equivariant Attention Score}

-Our approach implements a fully \emph{equivariant attention} mechanism, where the attention pattern is orientation-dependent.
+Our approach implements an \emph{equivariant attention} mechanism, where the attention pattern is orientation-dependent.
 This contrasts with methods using an \emph{invariant attention} score, which applies the same pattern from all orientations \citep{fuchs2020se3, chen2022se, assaad2023vntransformer, frank2024euclidean, knigge2024space, kundu2025steerable, nordstrom2025stronger}.

 For multi-head attention with $H$ heads, let $\mathbf{q}_i(R, h)$, $\mathbf{k}_j(R, h)$, and $\mathbf{v}_j(R, h)$ denote the projected query, key, and value vectors for head $h$ from the perspective of frame $R$.
 In our equivariant approach, the raw scores $s_{ij}(R, h)$ are passed directly to the softmax.
 This allows the model to learn orientation-dependent attention patterns, making it a more expressive formulation that retains the rich geometric information in the features.
-The output is an equivariant feature map on the group:
+The output is an equivariant feature map on the group: \begingroup

-In practice, this is efficiently implemented by treating the $|\gG|$ perspectives as an independent set of attention heads.
+\endgroup In practice, this is efficiently implemented by treating the $|\gG|$ perspectives as an independent set of attention heads.
 Tensors are reshaped so that the group and head dimensions are merged, e.g., to a shape of $[B, N, |\gG| \cdot H, C_h]$, before the dot product calculation.

 In an invariant attention score, a single attention pattern is created by pooling the raw scores over the group axis before the softmax, akin to the \textit{symmetrization} in the RoPE-based approach of \citet{frank2024euclidean}.
 These invariant attention scores are then applied to the original equivariant value vectors.
 The resulting output is still equivariant, but it is derived from an \textit{orientation-agnostic attention pattern}: